FFMI - Call for Submissions

 - Recommendations on measures to be taken by third States, multilateral institutions, companies, and the private sector to increase human rights protections and the promotion of equality, truth, justice and reparations are also encouraged.

 The Human Rights Council requested the Fact-Finding Mission to present an oral update to the Human Rights Council during an interactive dialogue at its fifty-third session (June/July 2023) and to present to the Council a comprehensive report on its findings during an interactive dialogue at its fifty-fifth session (March 2024).
-As a result, submissions should be sent as soon as possible, but no later than 31 December 2023, to enable the FFMI Secretariat to process the information, including any follow-up if necessary.
+As a result, submissions should be sent as soon as possible -- DEADLINE EXTENDED UNTIL 10 JANUARY 2024 -- to enable the FFMI Secretariat to process the information, including any follow-up if necessary.